Hurricane Maria Path: Tropical Storm Maria Follows Irma

 — Forbes (@Forbes) September 17, 2017

-Relief efforts have been supported by numerous private individuals and celebrities such as Justin Timberlake, Beyoncé, Selena Gomez, and Leonardo DiCaprio, who have performed benefit concerts.
+Relief efforts have been supported by numerous private individuals and celebrities such as Justin Timberlake, Beyonce, Selena Gomez, and Leonardo DiCaprio, who have performed benefit concerts.
 U.S. Marines were also instrumental in helping evacuate those stranded in some of the devastated Caribbean islands when Irma hit.
 Moreover, they delivered 52,000 pounds of food and water to victims of the hurricane.

 [Featured Image by Angel Valentin/Getty Images]